Why Do Christians Support Trump and Republicans?

 This was not always the case.
 The old Democratic Party of Johnson and Humphrey was very much a party of deals.
 In those days the income distribution was becoming progressively more equal.
 But the professors took over and we have gone from the most equal income distribution in American history to the least equal.

 The Republicans promised faster growth with increased inequality, but growth slowed.
-Nevertheless, they continue to win and inequality increases.
+Nevertheless, the Republicans continue to win and inequality increases.
 This is the power of deal making, versus lecturing.

 But income distribution is not the only important issue in the Democratic agenda, there is also the ecology.
 In the early seventies, America was a leader in protecting the environment.
-Now we are dead last among the developed democracies.
+Now America is dead last among the developed democracies.

-So the Republicans are willing to deal, to give the Christians and other religious people what they want most if in return they will vote Republican.
+So the Republicans are willing to deal, to give the Christians and other religious people what they want most if in return the religious will vote Republican.

 On the other hand, the big super bookstores like Borders and Barns and Noble did carry religious books for many religions.
 Their choice of books was often made by a soulless computer program and simply reflected sales.
-So I as a Catholic could find the books I wanted.
-Our local Borders is gone with the rest of the chain but Amazon carries on its soulless tradition, so Catholic books are still available.
+Because of this I as a Catholic could find the books I wanted.
+Our local Borders is gone with the rest of the chain but Amazon carries on Boarders' soulless tradition, so Catholic books are still available.

 It is normal for two highly ethical people following different moral codes to find themselves at odds.
 It is also quite common for the ethical person to make common cause with the unethical.
 The unethical are frequently flexible and therefore willing to cut a deal.
 This is one reason that politics makes strange bedfellows.